Guten Tag! - Bonjour – Hello – Buenos días – Grüezi – Hei! - Czesc - Salvete

 21 pupils of year 9 spent 10 days in February in Seville, Spain for a school exchange.

-"It's really different", a pupil said right after the arrival.
+The official welcome was impressive as you can see: "It's really different", a pupil said right after the arrival.
 In the pupils' opinion, the nice weather and the hospitality were the best things right next to the beautiful ambience of palm trees and orange trees decorating the streets of the city- even though the oranges were too bitter to be eaten.
 Poor people who tried ;-)

 The trips were pretty impressing: